web-design-project-2025/web-design-project-group-03/README.md

 **BLNCE** is a responsive web application built as part of the class "Web Design Project" at Jönköping University during the spring term of 2025.
 It showcases front-end development competence using HTML, CSS, and JavaScript as well as visual design and user experience elements.

-The project was made with the thought of possible expansion in mind, leaving space towards possibilites such as scale and complexity.
+The project was made with the thought of possible expansion in mind, leaving space towards possibilites for scale and complexity.

 ---